Tomasz Kędziora: Early career

 At the age of four, Tomasz Karol Kędziora started attending the youth academy of the UKP Zielona Góra.
 He was being trained at the time by his father, Mirosław.
-In 2000 he officially started training with players his age.

 In July 2010, he took part as an UKP Zielona Góra player in the final tournament of the Polish Junior Championships.
 The team won the bronze medal, coached by Tomasz Kędziora's father.